IndiraPV/Demystifying-ML/README.md

 The characteristics of the given problem are:

-- __Regression:__ The target variable is a continuous numerical variables
+- __Regression:__ The target variable is a continuous numerical variable.
 - __Small dataset:__ Less than 100K samples.
 - __Few features should be important:__ The correlation matrix indicates that a few features contain the information to predict the target variable.